Slime Language 2

-A deluxe edition of the record was released on April 23, 2021.
+A deluxe edition of the album was released on April 23, 2021.
 It featured additional outside guest appearances from DaBaby, Don Toliver and Jim Jones.

 The compilation was supported by three singles: "Take It to Trial", "That Go!", and "GFU".
 The album spawned two more singles, "Ski" and "Solid", which debuted at number 18 and 12, respectively, on the US Billboard Hot 100.